 - Apple cider vinegar + milk produced a thicker substitute than white vinegar.

-- Lemon juice + milk produced a thicker substitute than either of the vinegars.
+- Lemon juice + milk made a thicker substitute than either kind of vinegar.

-- Cream of tartar + milk produced a thinner and smoother substitute.
+- Cream of tartar + milk delivered a thinner and smoother replacement.
 It did not curdle.

-- Yogurt + milk was the closest in texture to buttermilk.
+- Plain yogurt + milk was the closest in texture to buttermilk.

 TASTE

 - Lemon juice + milk tasted slightly citrusy.
-I preferred the taste and texture of lemon juice more than either vinegar.
+You may prefer the taste and texture of fresh lemon juice over vinegar.

-- Cream of tartar was smooth, but gritty.
-It had a neutral taste initially, but a slight after taste.
+- Cream of tartar was smooth but gritty.
+It tasted neutral with a slight after-taste.
 It was not runny.

-- Yogurt was very similar in texture, but it tasted more sour than buttermilk.
+- Plain yogurt was very similar in texture, but it had a sour taste, unlike buttermilk.

 - Sour cream was slightly thicker, but its taste was the closest to buttermilk.
 It was a more neutral taste.